 This is my personal blog.
 I write primarily about understanding our stories in light of the Gospel, especially the stories of Third Culture Kids.

 Here, I write about my life as a TCK and biblical encouragement for others with similar experiences.
 I share interviews, resources, and occasional posts about whatever I’m thinking… usually something to do with art, music, or some sort of theological topic.

 But our citizenship is in heaven, and from it we await a Savior, the Lord Jesus ChristPhilippians 3:20

 My goal is to reach people who have grown up feeling like they don’t belong and remind them where they do.
 To show people the truth, beauty, and meaning amidst a diverse and ever-changing life.
 I want to remind you that your experiences aren’t without purpose, your talents aren’t useless, and your story is a part of God’s big story for the whole world.

 After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands, and crying out with a loud voice, “Salvation belongs to our God who sits on the throne, and to the Lamb!”
 (Revelation 7:9-10)

-I typically post once a week.
-To make sure that you don’t miss my newest posts, you can subscribe to my biweekly email.
+I typically post once or twice a month.
+To make sure that you don’t miss my newest posts, you can subscribe to my email list.
 There, I share my latest posts and extra content such as music I’ve been enjoying or an article or poem I want to share with you.

 My Top Posts